 Each section of the department ranks its applicants using a predetermined combination of factors, which may include graduate GPA, past performance as a teaching assistant (if any), previous academic and professional experience, and current CV.
 Intersectional applicants are ranked with other applicants using the same criteria by the sections involved.
 Students with departmental support guarantees are ranked first.
+For the Anthropology 104 head TA, the cultural section faculty, in close consultation with the Anthropology 104 instructor for that semester, selects a head TA from among the list of those eligible for and interested in TAships.
+For this position, criteria to be considered include: prior experience with Anthropology 104; a strong record of instructional effectiveness established by student and faculty teaching evaluations; demonstrable professionalism and interpersonal communication skills; and a record of reliability, responsibility, organization, and responsiveness.

 The department policy is to offer TA positions on a semester basis; we prioritize Anthropology students who have taught for fewer than three semesters to provide teaching experience to more of our students.
 The appointments are not necessarily awarded for consecutive semesters.
 Occasionally, appointments are available for non-Anthropology graduate students.
 Students outside the department are welcome to apply to these positions each semester should they become available.
-To apply, please submit a letter of interest and your CV to the Anthropology Graduate Program Manager at anthropology.net Graduate States (anthropology.net Graduate States (anthropology.net Graduate States (anthropology.net (anthropolo
+To apply, please submit a letter of interest and your CV to the Anthropology Graduate Program Manager at anthropology.net we prioritize Anthropology